Women in Sport Aotearoa believes that positive change will only come with increased representation of women and girls in leadership positions.

 In early 2018, Minister for Sport & Recreation, the Hon Grant Robertson, announced that he was making ‘outcomes for women and girls in sport’ his number one priority within the portfolio.
 He set Sport New Zealand a mandate and invited several organisations, including Women in Sport Aotearoa, to actively contribute.

-Over the course of several months, the Board and extended Women in Sport Aotearoa family, including members of the IWG Advisory Group in New Zealand, consulted into development of the strategy.
+Over the course of several months, the Board and extended Women in Sport Aotearoa family, including Foundation Members and advisors in New Zealand, consulted into development of the strategy.
 The first-hand experience of our senior leaders across a multitude of global, national and grassroots level sports organisations, spanning governance and leadership to coaching, media and broadcast, commercial and sponsorship, was highly welcomed by the Minister.

 At the launch of the government ‘Women and Girls in Sport & Active Recreation’ strategy in October 2018, Minister Robertson said: